xwmx/nb/README.md

 Default: `~/.notes`

-The location of the notes directory that contains the data repository.
+The location of the notes directory that contains the notebooks.
 For example, to store your notes in Dropbox, you could use:

 ```bash